replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/05-validating-before-an-install/assignment.md

 In this lab, we only want to execute the first step in the process, which is to log into the registry.
-Because you just created the customer, you will have to copy the login command from the customer page.
+Because you just created the customer, you'll have to copy the login command from the customer page.

 From there, they can use the `helm template` command to extract the